convin305/convin305/README.md

 ### Sumin Park

-I'm interested in Data Analysis
+Hi I'm Sumin Park
+🌱 I’m currently learning Data science.

 <!--
 **convin305/convin305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.